 (b) The director shall adopt by rule a matrix for the assessment of the penalties and attorney fees authorized under this subsection.
-The matrix shall provide for penalties based on a percentage of the settlement proceeds allocated to the claimant and for attorney fees based on a percentage of the settlement proceeds allocated to the claimant attorney fees.
+The matrix shall provide for penalties based on a percentage of the settlement proceeds allocated to the claimant and for attorney fees based on a percentage of the settlement proceeds allocated to the claimant's attorney as an attorney fee.